 Teleporters and Transporters: The symbiotes have spaceships, but their primary means of invading other worlds is with Stargate-like portals.
 The first wave in Planet of the Symbiotes built one, and the possessed Rune constructed another in Rune vs. Venom.

-Whole Plot Reference: License to Kill was an homage to the James Bond franchise (the villain is even named Doctor Yes) while the first 1/3 of the Daniel Way series is clearly based on The Thing.
+Whole Plot Reference: License to Kill was an homage to the James Bond franchise, the first 1/3 of the Daniel Way series is clearly based on The Thing, and the Seed of Darkness prequel was a throwback to the "Marvel Monsters" epics of the 1950s, with Eddie as The Everyman protagonist.